vita-epfl/monoloco/README.md

 # Train
 Provide the json file containing the preprocess joints as argument.

-As simple as `python3 src/main.py --train --joints 'data/arrays/joints.json`
+As simple as `python3 src/main.py --train --joints <json file path>`

 All the hyperparameters options can be checked at `python3 src/main.py train --help`.